Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       3c.
 TTML IMSC1 Image specified in Section 11.3.4 of [[!MPEG4-30]] IMSC1
       Image profile *im1i*

-   4. The BitRateBox btrt SHOULD be used to signal the average and maximum bitrate in the sample entry box, this is most relevant for bitmap or XML based timed text subtitles that may consume significant bandwidth (e.g., im1i or im1t).
+   4. The BitRateBox ("btrt") SHOULD be used to signal the average and maximum bitrate in the sample entry box, this is most relevant for bitmap or XML based timed text subtitles that may consume significant bandwidth (e.g., im1i or im1t).